Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 </details>

 Since `parameterDescriptors` is a static getter, it must be supplied statically.
 That means we can't do anything like wait until we know how many dimensions this wavetable will have before creating the `AudioParam`s to control them, so we have to make sure we have as many as we'll ever need up front.
-I figured 16 dimensions is more than plenty, so I stuck with that.
+I figured 16 dimensions is more than plenty, so I went with that.
 Plus, there's not really any cost associated with creating an `AudioParam` that's never used.

 #### `AudioParam` Automation Rates